sunny/actor/README.md

 When using `play`, if one of the actors calls `fail!`, the following actors will not be called.

-Also, any _previous_ actor that succeeded will call the `rollback` method, if you defined one.
+Also, all the _previous_ actors that succeeded will have their `rollback` method triggered.
+For example:

 ```rb
 class CreateOrder < Actor